UniversalDependencies/UD_South_Levantine_Arabic-MADAR/README.md

 # Summary

 The South_Levantine_Arabic-MADAR treebank consists of 100 manually-annotated sentences taken from the [MADAR](https://camel.abudhabi.nyu.edu/madar/) (Multi-Arabic Dialect Applications and Resources) project.
-It was created as part of the "Language Technology: Research and Development" course at Uppsala University.

 TO-DO: Add 20 annotated sentences from CCC as a train set.